-Climate change is transforming the Arctic into an increasingly accessible place for economic opportunity.
-However, warmer air and ocean temperatures, thawing permafrost, loss of sea ice, and shifts in ecosystems are straining community resilience and presenting significant challenges to public sector decision-makers and planners.
+While the Arctic is becoming an increasingly accessible place for economic opportunity, it remains a difficult region to live and operate in.
 Critical environmental, economic, and national security issues are emerging, many of which have significant impacts for human lives, livelihoods, and coastal communities.
-Impacts are also being studied outside the Arctic, as NOAA scientists and colleagues work to better understand the Arctic's influence on global weather and climate patterns.